swiftlang/swift-evolution/proposals/NNNN-async-function-isolation.md

 ```

 Changing the default execution semantics of async functions can change the
-behavior of existing code, so the change must be staged in behind an upcoming
+behavior of existing code, so the change is gated behind the
-feature flag.
-This proposal introduces the `@execution` attribute to explicitly
+`AsyncCallerExecution` upcoming feature flag.
+To help stage in the new
+behavior, a new `@execution` attribute can be used to explicitly specify the
-specify the execution semantics of an async function. `@execution(caller)`
+execution semantics of an async function in any language mode.
+The
+`@execution(concurrent)` attribute is an explicit spelling for the behavior of
+async functions in language modes <= Swift 6, and the `@execution(caller)`
-specifies that an async function always runs on the caller's actor.
+attribute is an explicit spelling for async functions that run on the caller's
+actor.

 For example:

 ```swift
 class NotSendable {